An Unlikely Breastfeeding Story

 Weeks passed and I seemed to hang in there by a thread.
 Then something happened.
 Everything changed.
 A nurse picked up my sons VERY mild facial palsy when he cried after his immunisations.
 Even more weeks down the track my son was diagnosed with a large tumour inside his head.

-When my son closed his mouth it wasn’t visible to the human eye, the nerve function was so weak in the left side he couldn’t tighten it to form a vacuum.
+When my son closed his mouth the nerve function was so weak in the left side he couldn’t tighten it to form a vacuum.
 I’m sure I don’t have to explain how both bottle and breastfeeding works – it requires sealing the area off for continuous flow.

-This also explained the slight reflux, my baby had been constantly sucking in a very subtle amount of air during feeding time.
+This also explained the reflux, my baby had been constantly sucking in air during feeding time.
 The crazy thing is despite all of the stress I was going through, the feeding difficulties – I STILL had a lot of pressure to breastfeed.
 Especially once Chemotherapy commenced.

 Then my saviour came, our new oncologist in Brisbane told me I was crazy.
 To stop.
 Stop right now.
 He could see that I had turned myself inside out over this.
 I had even convinced myself my baby would have a better chance of survival if I breastfed during Chemotherapy.